evanlouie/eece443/assignments/ass7/iseefin_investments_body.md

 After the completion of the transition phase, 1.0.0 (final) will be released.

 #### 4.2.4 Project Schedule
-TODO
+Refer to:

+* Attached Gantt Chart (end of document)

 #### 4.2.5 Project Resourcing
 ##### 4.2.5.1 Staffing Plan
 The project is planned to require the usage of the 5 preexisting members of the ISeeFin team.
-The team already has the required software developers, UI/UX specialists, and business specialists required to cover all aspects required for development.
+The team already has the required software developers, UI/UX specialists, and business analysts required to cover all aspects required for development.

 ##### 4.2.5.2 Resource Acquisition Plan
 All the staff needed to complete this project are preexisting members of the ISeeFin team.
-Planning has been done the assumption that only these 5 people will be used.
+Planning has been done with the assumption that only these 5 people will be used.

 ##### 4.2.5.3 Training Plan
-Staff members have worked together as a team previously, as such, little to no is required.
+Staff members have worked together as a team previously, as such, little to no is required in terms of team dynamics and workflow.
+However, should the situation arise that a technology is chosen that only a select few have familiarity with:

+* Training sessions will be held prior to project kickoff.
+* Project estimates will be re-analyzed and changes in the schedule will be escalated to the project sponsors, who will then decide whether to alter scope in order to preserve target completion dates.

 ### 4.3 Project Monitoring and Control
 #### 4.3.1 Requirements Management
 High level requirements and goal are found within the Vision document.
 During Inception, the product backlog will be generated and act as the pool of requirements.
 Once Inception is completed and the product backlog generated, adding to the backlog will either occur out of necessity found by the team, or by external stakeholders who will contact the product owner to relay any such change requests.
-Any change request, whether it be to add/remove/modify a user story in the product backlog, will be evaluated at the end of current phase during the phase review.
+Any change request, whether it be to add/remove/modify a user story in the product backlog, will be evaluated at the end of an iteration during the sprint retrospective.

 #### 4.3.2 Schedule and Budget Control
 Expenses are monitored by the project manager, and reported and assessed monthly.
 (See Reporting and Measurement below).

 The project manager maintains the Gantt and burn down charts monitoring the expected date of each milestone.
 The user stories in the sprint backlog are broken down into tasks, said tasks are assigned to individuals.
-From the amount of tasks completed for a given user story, the project manager will extrapolated whether or not the project is on schedule.
+From the amount of tasks completed for a given user story, the project manager will extrapolate whether or not the project is on schedule.
 Changes in the schedule will be escalated to the project sponsors, who will then decide whether to alter scope in order to preserve target completion dates.

 #### 4.3.3 Quality Control
 Development will engage in Test Driven Development to minimize defects.
-However, found defects will be recorded and tracked as "bugs", and defects metrics will be gathered  (see Reporting and Measurement below).
+However, found defects will be recorded and tracked as "bugs", and defect metrics will be gathered  (see Reporting and Measurement below).

 All deliverables and code is required to go through their respective review process.
-All code will go under code review before merging to parent branch.
+All code will go under code review before merging to main code branches.

-Any and all defects found during review which are unable to be released prior to end-of-sprint must be captured as bugs on the product backlog and be considered high priority within the next sprint.
+Any and all defects found during review which are unable to be fixed prior to end-of-sprint must be captured as bugs on the product backlog and be considered high priority within the next sprint.

 #### 4.3.4 Reporting and Measurement
 **Reporting Artifacts:**